Bosch, Siemens recall 5 million dishwashers on risk of fire

 The incidents occurred in Britain, Australia, New Zealand, Taiwan and Ireland, and BSH for the first time recalled dishwashers in the United States in 2009, she said.

-In Germany, where 2 million of the affected dishwashers have been sold, there have been 69 incidents of smoldering inside the machine, in most cases without leading to open fire, the spokeswoman said.
+In Germany, where 2 million of the affected dishwashers have been sold, there have been 69 incidents of smouldering inside the machine, in most cases without leading to open fire, the spokeswoman said.